Hämeenkoski

 Lake Pääjärvi is situated at the border between Hämeenkoski and Hämeenlinna (formerly Lammi).

 History

 Hämeenkoski was originally known as Koski.
 It was initially a part of the Lammi administrative division and the Hauho parish.
 Lammi became a separate parish in the beginning of the 15th century or slightly earlier.
 Koski was first mentioned as a separate parish in 1410, but it was merged into Lammi as a chapel community in 1540.
 The chapel was also known as Etola after another village in the area.
 Koski became a separate parish from Lammi in 1870.
 The name Hämeen-Koski was first suggested for the parish in 1897 by Väino Wallin to distinguish it from Koski Tl, at the time still a part of Marttila.
 Koski Hl was renamed Hämeenkoski in 1995.

 Hämeenkoski was consolidated with Hollola in 2016.

+Notable people

+Juho Kusti Paasikivi (1870–1956), the seventh President of Finland, was born in the Huljala village located approximately 5 km southeast of the former municipal center.